danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 An application which serves static files from a local directory.
 This application accepts the following configuration bindings:

 * `etag` &mdash; ETag-generating options.
-If present and not `false`, the response comes with an `ETag` header.
+If present and not `null`, the response comes with an `ETag` header.
 See
   [ETag Configuration](#etag-configuration-etag) for details.
 * `cacheControl` &mdash; `cache-control` header definition.
-If present and not `false`, every cacheable response comes with the specified header.
+If present and not `null`, every cacheable response comes with the specified header.
 See [Cache control configuration](#cache-control-configuration-cacheControl) for details.
 * `notFoundPath` &mdash; Optional filesystem path to the file to serve when a